 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Queens, the 41st Ave / 100th St neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Renter-occupied real estate is dominant in the 41st Ave / 100th St neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 91.3%, which is higher than 97.2% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+91.3% of the real estate in the 41st Ave / 100th St neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the 41st Ave / 100th St neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 In addition, what you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 116,238 people per square mile, it is more densely populated than 99.8% of America's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The 41st Ave / 100th St neighborhood is among the top 5% of American neighborhoods in terms of walkability.